adityajoshi49/FastLED_clone_AJ/Overview.md

 * [Arduino][ardprods] - Pretty much all the official arduino platforms should be supported at this point.
 (Please, file a ticket if you come across one that isn't!).
 * [Adafruit Flora/Gemma][adaflora] & [Trinket][adatrinket] - ATtiny based chipsets for wearable projects
 * [PJRC Teensy 2 & 3][pjrcteensy] - avr and arm based project boards from PJRC, arduino comparable, but with a variety of extra goodies on them.
 The teensy3 is one of our favorite boards to dev against!
+The teensy 3.1 is supported on the FastLED2.1 branch (currently under dev but available to pull down from here!)

 [ardprods]: http://arduino.cc/en/Main/Products
 [adaflora]: http://www.adafruit.com/category/92